-If you intend to follow this career path, you will need to ensure that you obtain excellent results for mathematics and/or science.
-You may also want to enroll in a recognized vocational refrigeration technician-training course as well.
+If you intend to follow this career path, you must ensure that you obtain excellent results in mathematics and science.
+You may also want to enroll in a recognized vocational refrigeration technician-training course.

 2. Enroll in a Recognized Certificate or Degree Program (Six Months to Two Years)

-After finishing high school, a large number of prospective refrigeration technicians decide to enroll in a post-secondary training program to either earn an associate degree (two years of study) or a recognized certificate (six months to two years of training).
+After finishing high school, many prospective refrigeration technicians decide to enroll in a post-secondary training program to either earn an associate degree (two years of study) or a recognized certificate (six months to two years of training).

 One example of a course that can be enrolled in is that which is offered by Gadsden State Community College in Alabama, namely a two-year associate of applied science degree in air conditioning and refrigeration.
-The institution also offers a short-term and regular certificate course in these fields.
-All of these programs will cover topics such as math, circuitry, and the fundamentals of refrigeration systems.
+In addition, the institution also provides a short-term and regular certificate course in these fields.
+These programs will cover topics such as math, circuitry, and the fundamentals of refrigeration systems.

 3. Serve an Apprenticeship (Two to Five Years)